ethereum-optimism/specs/specs/interop.md

 Address: `0x4200000000000000000000000000000000000022`

-The `CrossL2Inbox` is responsible for relaying a cross chain message on the remote chain.
+The `CrossL2Inbox` is responsible for relaying a cross chain message on the destination chain.
 It is permissionless to finalize a cross chain message on behalf of any user.
 Certain protocol enforced invariants must be preserved to ensure safety of the protocol.

 #### Invariants

 - The timestamp of relaying message MUST be greater than or equal to the timestamp of the initiating message
-- The chain id of the initiating message MUST be in the interop set
+- The chain id of the initiating message MUST be in the dependency set
 - The relaying message MUST be initiated by an externally owned account such that the top level EVM call frame enters the `CrossL2Inbox`

 ##### Only EOA Invariant